MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/unified-service-desk-system-requirements.md

 ---
-title: "Unified Service Desk for Dynamics 365 for Customer Engagement apps system requirements | MicrosoftDocs"
+title: "Unified Service Desk for Dynamics 365 Customer Engagement apps system requirements | MicrosoftDocs"
-description: "Describes the supported dependent and optional components you need to install and use Unified Service Desk for Dynamics 365 for Customer Engagement apps. "
+description: "Describes the supported dependent and optional components you need to install and use Unified Service Desk for Dynamics 365 Customer Engagement apps. "
 keywords:
 ms.date: 01/25/2019
 ms.service: